-Foundation Directors (10): appointed by the Diocesan Bishop, following an application process throughout the Diocese and in particular within the Parishes which are served by the Academies within the Trust.
+Method of recruitment and appointment or election of Directors the Trust.
 Directors are selected in order to provide a broad range of appropriate skills and experience and be supportive of Catholic education within the Diocese.
 They must all be practising Catholics.